SamiPerttu/fundsp/README.md

 In this example, we make a 12-band parametric equalizer using the `bell` filter.

 First, declare the processing pipeline.
-Here we set gains of all bands to 0 dB initially:
+Here we space the bands at 1 kHz increments starting from 1 kHz, set Q values to 1.0 and set gains of all bands to 0 dB initially:

 ```rust
 use fundsp::hacker::*;